 Freestyle Libre’s Positive Impact on my Culinary Career

-Chef Robert Lewis, also known as the Happy Diabetic Chef, was diagnosed with Type 2 diabetes in 1998.
-Like many with Type 2, he was given the traditional advice on managing diabetes with diet and exercise and told to prick his finger to stay on top of his glucose levels.
-But with new technologies such as the Freestyle Libre 14 day system, a continuous glucose monitoring device (CGM), people with Type 2 diabetes are able to get a more holistic look at their glucose patterns.
+Chef Robert Lewis, also known as the Happy Diabetic Chef, was diagnosed with type 2 diabetes in 1998.
+Like many with type 2, he was given the traditional advice on managing diabetes with diet and exercise and told to prick his finger to stay on top of his blood glucose levels.
+But with new technologies such as the Freestyle Libre 14 day system, a continuous glucose monitoring device (CGM), people with type 2 diabetes are able to get a more holistic look at their blood glucose patterns.
 Robert is no different; the professional chef shares his story about the first time he started wearing the Freestyle Libre and why for him, it was “love at first swipe,” and the positive impact it has had on his culinary career.

 BT2: Hi Robert!
 Thanks for joining us to chat about your experiences with the Freestyle Libre 14 day system!
 When were you diagnosed with Type 2 diabetes?